 key already holds a value, it is overwritten, regardless of its type.

-Starting with Redis 2.6.12 SET supports a set of options that modify its behavior:
+SET command supports a set of options that modify its behavior:

 EXseconds -- Set the specified expire time, in seconds.